James Scullin: Prime minister

 Scullin came to Canberra amid rapturous applause from his supporters and the largest majority that Labor had ever won at the time.
 However, the party had many diverse interests and factions within it, ranging from metropolitan socialist radicals to rural professional politicians.
 The Scullin government immediately rolled back several of the Bruce government's measures deemed to be anti-labor – including changes made to industrial arbitration and competition, and the immediate abolition of compulsory military training.
 Scullin also chose not to take residence in The Lodge, which had only been completed two years prior, citing its unnecessary extravagance and cost to the taxpayer.
-In 1929, the Scullin government established the Canberra University College.
+In 1929, the Scullin government established the Canberra University College, while the Commonwealth Workers’ Compensation Act introduced the following year provided (as noted by one study) “a more extensive system of compensation for Commonwealth workers.”

 But the government's attention would soon shift to the economy.
 On the very day Scullin arrived in Canberra after the 1929 election, The Sydney Morning Herald announced large losses on Wall Street.
 On 24 October, two days after Scullin's cabinet was sworn in, news of Black Thursday reached Australia and the government.
 The effect these developments would have on the Australian economy were not yet known, as economic conditions were already agreed to be poor, but the portents of future disaster were there.
 Three of the last four Commonwealth budgets had been in substantial arrears funded by overseas borrowing, and the value of Australian debt had been steadily declining in foreign markets.
 Sluggish years for the agricultural and manufacturing sectors were compounding the problem, but the most worrying statistic was unemployment, which was just over 13% at the end of 1929.
 A further problem was the decline in Australian trade.
 Price for wool and wheat – Australia's two principal exports – had fallen by almost a third during 1929.
 With debts rising and the ability to repay diminishing, Australia was faced with a seriously troubled financial outlook when Scullin took office.